 - Independent testing to monitor and maintain an adequate program.

-Allegiance Gold uses all of its commercially reasonable efforts to comply with FinCEN regulations.
-As a dealer in precious metals, Allegiance Gold uses its commercially reasonable efforts to only source its customers’ precious metals from companies that comply with FinCEN regulations.
+As a dealer in precious metals, Allegiance Gold uses all of its commercially reasonable efforts to only source its customers’ precious metals from companies that comply with FinCEN regulations.
 Additionally, Allegiance Gold has an express policy against aiding and abetting in the act of money laundering or facilitating any illegal acts governed by the USA Patriot Act or otherwise.